DigitalPublishingToolkit/PL-Manual-2016-2017/md/01_mainbody.md

 <span id="responsibility_accountability">Responsibility</span>: The capability to take ownership of individual work in team efforts.
 Accountability: The capability to distinguish individual work from that of others and argue for it.

-<span id="translate_transfer">Translate: The capability to take results from research and/or creation and frame them into specific project-related requirements.
+<span id="translate_transfer">Translate</span>: The capability to take results from research and/or creation and frame them into specific project-related requirements.
 Transfer: The capability to convey insights from the project to a larger body of knowledge such as a theme-related academic discourse.